 Seventy-four credit hours of coursework are required as a minimum for graduation.
 The MAJS requires 12 hours be completed in real-time.
-Of the 74 required credit hours in the MAJS, 21 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 27 are in Jewish Studies courses\, and 8 are in Spiritual and Ministry Formation courses (including INT5190 Ministry Formation Internship).
+Of the 74 required credit hours in the MAJS, 21 are in prescribed Bible Exposition courses, 18 are in prescribed Systematic Theology courses, 27 are in Jewish Studies courses, and 8 are in Spiritual and Ministry Formation courses (including INT5190 Ministry Formation Internship comprising an internship experience with the Jewish People).
+Students will take the majority of their Jewish Studies electives (12 of 18 hours) from the Messianic Jewish Theological Academy, Israel College of the Bible, or Jews for Jesus.
+Students can also supplement those electives with DTS electives in Old Testament, New Testament, or Bible Exposition with approval by the academic degree advisor.